HamStudy/hamstudy-hambook/writing-style-guide.md

 ## Voice and Tone

 ### Conversational Teaching Style
-- Write as a friendly, experienced ham explaining to an eager newcomer
+- Write as a friendly, experienced ham explaining to an eager newcomer.
-- Use "you" to address the reader directly
+- Use "you" to address the reader directly.
-- Maintain enthusiasm without condescension
+- Maintain enthusiasm without condescension.
-- Build confidence while acknowledging complexity
+- Build confidence while acknowledging complexity.
-- Avoid being "over the top" and overusing metafors
+- Avoid being "over the top" and overusing metaphors.
+- Keep things "real"; don't use made-up examples, assuming that everyone is building a massively overengineered station, or lean too hard on niche situations.
+- If a story is told it needs to be an actual story that happened; we can't just make things up.

 **Good**: "When you key up your mic for the first time, you'll be joining a global community that spans generations."

 **Avoid**: "Students often struggle with this concept" or overly formal academic language.

 ### Real-World Connection
-- Connect every concept to actual amateur radio activities
+- Connect every concept to actual amateur radio activities.
-- Use concrete examples and scenarios
+- Use concrete examples and scenarios.
-- Include practical anecdotes (🔥 for dramatic stories)
+- Include practical anecdotes (🔥 for dramatic stories), but never make things up!
+It should never be told as a true story if it isn't verified as one.
-- Explain how concepts enable amateur radio magic
+- Explain how concepts enable awesome amateur radio activities or capabilities.

 ## Content Structure